How do I choose a safe aesthetic practitioner?

 How do I know they can handle a complication if one happens?

 Ask how the practitioner recognises early warning signs, what emergency treatment they have access to, and how you would contact them if a problem arose after your appointment.
 This is one of the clearest differences between a medically led clinic and a purely aesthetic one, and it is worth asking about directly rather than assuming it is covered.
+With a dermal filler treatment there is one important question you should always ask.

 Should I be guided by what's trending?

 Be cautious of a practitioner who leads with what is popular on social media rather than what suits your face.
 A responsible practitioner will steer you toward what is appropriate for your anatomy, even if that means recommending less than you expected, or nothing at all.
+Remember, social media popularity is not a guarantee of aesthetic safety.

 The short answer